kube-zen/zen-watcher/README.md

 **⚠️ Do NOT use HPA without leader election** - it will create duplicate Observations.

-See [docs/SCALING.md](docs/SCALING.md) for complete scaling strategy, performance envelope, and future roadmap (leader election planned for v1.1.x+).
+See [docs/SCALING.md](docs/SCALING.md) for complete scaling strategy, performance envelope, and future roadmap.

 ---